• Hourly Pricing Open or Close

 Yes.
 Participants pay a rate based on the market-based hourly energy price for electricity.
 However, the market operator, PJM, caps the hourly energy price for electricity at a maximum of $3.70 / kWh.
 But please keep in mind the following important points:

 • Over the long run, most ComEd customers save on Hourly Pricing versus ComEd’s default fixed-price rate.
-Hourly Pricing has saved participants $29 million since its launch in 2007.
+Hourly Pricing has saved participants $40 million since its launch in 2007.

-• Hourly Pricing’s energy supply costs have never reached $3.70 / kWh and have only exceeded $1.00 / kWh for 0.1% of hours over four years (15 hours between 2019 and 2022).
+• Hourly Pricing’s energy supply costs have never reached $3.70 / kWh and have only exceeded $1.00 / kWh for less than 0.1% of hours over five years (15 hours between 2019 and 2023).

 • High-priced spikes for energy in the ComEd service territory are usually temporary and not sustained.